 Expand

-For many property/casualty short-duration contracts, insurance contract intangible asset relating to the unearned premium component are typically amortized consistent with the amortization of the related unearned premium liability.
-The presentation of the amortization in the income statement is typically consistent with DAC amortization.
+For many short-duration contracts, the insurance contract intangible asset (or other liability) relating to the unearned premium component it is typically presented and amortized consistent with the related unearned premium revenue even though there is no prescribed approach.

-The insurance contract intangible asset associated with the claim liability is amortized over the claim settlement period, typically based on an actuarial projection of the claim settlement pattern.
-ASC 944-805-35-2 suggests that amortization of the insurance contract intangible asset associated with undiscounted claim liabilities using the interest method may be an appropriate method because a large component of the intangible asset includes the time value of money.
+The insurance contract intangible asset (or other liability) associated with the claim liability is amortized over the claim settlement period, typically based on an actuarial projection of the claim settlement pattern.
+ASC 944-805-35-2 suggests that amortization of the insurance contract intangible asset (or other liability) associated with undiscounted claim liabilities using the interest method may be an appropriate method because a large component of the intangible asset (or other liability) includes the time value of money.
 In practice, amortization methods vary.
 Some entities use the effective yield method for amortizing the pure discount/time value of money element and a separate amortization schedule for the risk margin component, if separately determinable, under the premise that expiration of risk is not consistent with an effective yield approach.

 Additionally, practice varies in subsequent periods when actual settlement patterns differ from expectations.
 Some entities unlock the pattern and/or term of amortization.
 Others establish an amortization pattern and term, and do not unlock unless there is a significant change in the expected life.
 When an unlocking method is used, some entities recognize the change using a retrospective method, while others use a prospective method.

-Intangible assets recognized in acquisition accounting associated with long duration contracts are subject to impairment testing.
-Intangible assets related to unearned premium for short duration contracts are subject to premium deficiency testing.
-Intangible assets related to short duration claims liabilities are treated like a discount or premium on debt instruments and not subject to impairment or premium deficiency testing.
+Intangible assets (or other liabilities) related to unearned premium for short-duration contracts are subject to premium deficiency testing.
+Intangible assets (or other liabilities) related to short-duration claims liabilities are treated like a discount or premium on debt instruments and not subject to impairment or premium deficiency testing.

 Expand Expand